Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

   </td><td><p>I was bicycling to hear a casual lecture on <b>TD<mark>D</mark></b> and the doubt crept in &mdash; where am I going: </p>
     <p></p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Must this <mark><b>D</b></mark> be for <b><i>Design</i></b> or <b><i>Development</i></b>❓</p>
 It wasn't about the lecture, but the principal divergence.<br />
-(For the record: the lecture regarded <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven <b>Development</b></a><sup><b>w</b></sup> as the abbreviation itself.)
+(For the record:
+  the lecture
+An Test-driven Development gescheitert?
+Hier erfährst du, warum
+     )
 </td></tr></table>

+The lection and deabbreviation
+ <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven <b>Development</b></a><sup><b>w</b></sup>

-The lection and deabbreviation alone didn't settle my doubts, I searched by <kbd>T D D</kbd> and fairly retrospected the found.\
+alone didn't settle my doubts, I searched by <kbd>T D D</kbd> and fairly retrospected the found.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.
 There must be the same findings, but better, and there could be better alternating visions.</sub>

 Presentations and lectures favored _development_ with design as a natural<sup>🌵</sup> derivative, not much bothering about distinction and some even exploited both terms interchangeably.
 Books and tutorials inclined more toward techniques, patterns, and testing frameworks.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🌵</sup> <sub>**Natural** since any complete snippet can't escape design or must fit into the given.</sub>

-However TDD(evelopment) that was fine for presentations, bootcamps, and `classes` and encouraging for features didn't PROJECT goid for me to DESIGN just a mediocre project, imaginary or tried.
+However TDD(evelopment) that was fine for presentations, bootcamps, and `classes` and encouraging for features didn't PROJECT good for me to DESIGN just a mediocre project, imaginary or tried.

 > The initial 'OR'-question was answered first AND and then XOR.